lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 ### Data

-We are going to use a text adventure that was developed by Facebook AI Research for their paper [Learning to Speak and Act in a Fantasy Text Adventure Game](https://arxiv.org/abs/1903.03094).
+We are going to use a text adventure that was developed by Facebook AI Research for their paper [Learning to Speak and Act in a Fantasy Text Adventure Game](https://aclanthology.org/D19-1062/).

 Here's the paper's abstract:

 > We introduce a large-scale crowdsourced text adventure game as a research platform for studying grounded dialogue.
-In it, agents can perceive, emote, and act while conducting dialogue with other agents.
+In it, agents can perceive, emote, and act whilst conducting dialogue with other agents.
 Models and humans can both act as characters within the game.
 We describe the results of training state-of-the-art generative and retrieval models in this setting.
 We show that in addition to using past dialogue, these models are able to effectively use the state of the underlying world to condition their predictions.
 In particular, we show that grounding on the details of the local environment, including location descriptions, and the objects (and their affordances) and characters (and their previous actions) present within it allows better predictions of agent behavior and dialogue.
 We analyze the ingredients necessary for successful grounding in this setting, and how each of these factors relate to agents that can talk and act successfully.

 Their data is called the LIGHT dataset (Learning in Interactive Games with Humans and Text).
 It contains 663 locations, 3462 objects and 1755 characters.
 I have divided this data into training/dev/test splits.
 We will use this data to fine-tune GPT-3 to generate descriptions of rooms and items.

 ### Colab Notebook

-I have written a [Colab Notebook for Fine-Tuning OpenAI on LIGHT Enviroment Data](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/generating-descriptions/Fine_Tune_OpenAI_on_LIGHT_Text_Adventures.ipynb).
+Here is a [Colab Notebook for Fine-Tuning OpenAI on LIGHT Enviroment Data](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/generating-descriptions/Fine_Tune_OpenAI_on_LIGHT_Text_Adventures.ipynb).
 The notebook shows you how to fine-tune GPT-3 to generate descriptions.
 You then will implement code to fine-tune it for several other tasks.

 *Remember to make a copy of the notebook into your own Drive by choosing "Save a Copy in Drive" from Colab's "File" menu.*

-In addition to working your way through my Colab Notebook, I recommend reading the [OpenAI documentation](https://beta.openai.com/docs/), and trying the examples in the Playground.
+In addition to working your way through my Colab Notebook, I recommend reading the [OpenAI documentation](https://platform.openai.com/docs/overview), and trying the examples in the Playground.

 ## What to submit